Momentum-Team-9/momentum-team-9.github.io/_posts/2021-08-30-fe-intro-react.md

 ## 🎯 Do

+**Assignment for Monday Night**<br>
+[Intro to ReactJS](https://reactjs.org/tutorial/tutorial.html) This will show you how to write react code the old-school way, with classes!
+It's important to familiarize yourself with this style as some codebases you encounter during your career could be written in class-based React. **This project will be in Git, but you will use a repository you make.**

+**Assignment for Tuesday Night**<br>
 [Beginner's Guide to React Tutorial](https://welearncode.com/beginners-guide-react-2020/).
-This will show you the most modern way to build React apps.
-This project will be in Git, but you will use a repository you make.
+This will show you the most modern way to build React apps. **This project will be in Git, but you will use a repository you make.**

 If you finish this and want to keep going, try one of these other tutorials: